 What are gut microbiota richness and diversity?

 Richness refers to the total number of bacteria present in the gut microbiota.
 Diversity refers to the number of different species in the gut microbiota.
-Both can be estimated using specific indexes derived from the number of genes observed with high throughput sequencing methods.
+Both can be estimated using specific ecological indexes derived from the number of genes observed with high throughput sequencing methods.
 High levels of richness and diversity have been associated with a healthy microbiome.

-What is dysbiosis?
+What is gut dysbiosis?

 What are MaaT Pharma’s Microbiome Ecosystem Therapies?